digital-drifter/php73-fpm-nginx-node/README.md

 ## Usage

-1. Run the installer script
+1. Run the setup script

 ```bash
 ./setup.sh
 ```

+2. Modify `docker-compose.local.yml` as needed.
+At the minimum you should set
+  * USERNAME the login account of the host machine - `whoami`
+  * UID unix user id - `id -u`
+  * GID unix group id - `id -g`